Hello People; I hope you’re all doing fine. Today I’m going to share a fantastic guide on HDPE vs UHMW.

 How do you cut UHMW plastic?

 Using a coarse blade is the option to cut the UHMW sheet.
 Another option is a carbide blade which cuts well.
-Using Teflon spray on the sides of the blades used for cutting makes the process smoother.
+Using Teflon spray on the blades’ sides for cutting makes the process smoother.

 Can UHMW be welded?